vkarnigin/twino-homework/README.md

 # Twino-homework

-Twino-homework is a demo app for loan management.
+Twino-homework is a demo app for loan management, that exposes a REST API which allows to list approved loans and apply for a loan.
+Applications from callers with blacklisted personal IDs get rejected.

 ## Local setup